JAKUBBIXX/Kalkulator-Bobek-CustomsV2/README.md

 <script>
 /*
   What's new in v2:
-  - Color stays red, but added:
+  - Color stays cyan, but added:
     - Search box (live filter).
     - FX toggle (on/off) and Confetti toggle for extra dramatic effect.
     - Share (copy link) with encoded cart state.